KevinFocke/SudokuSolver/README.md

 - Add test cases
 - Track bugs outside of the code (github? elsewhere?)

+BUG: Fix overcounting of MAXITERATIONS (can go above limit);

 Ver 4:
 - Host online version of the sudoku maker and solver.
 - Add cloud computing support